Frequently Asked Questions

-TID works hard to maintain and provide a safe and reliable power supply for its customers.
-Whether by way of severe weather, accidents or other anomalies, power to homes and businesses can be interrupted.
-When this happens, District employees diligently and expeditiously work to assess problems, reroute power, dispatch crews and get power flowing as soon as possible.
-TID understands the inconvenience of being without power and pledges to do its best to minimize power loss and maximize energy reliability to customers.
+When a power outage occurs, our employees work as quickly as they can to assess problems, reroute power, dispatch crews and restore service as soon as possible.
+We understand the inconvenience of being without power and pledge to do our best to minimize power outages and maximize energy reliability to our customers.

 Yes, please.
 If your home or business is the only facility in the area without power, the problem may be with your circuit breaker box or service panel.
 Carefully locate your service panel and check to see if the main circuit breaker has flipped to the “off” or “trip” position.
-If your power is still out after resetting the circuit breaker, contact TID’s Service Division at 883-8301.
-On many occasions, checking you breaker is the very first task TID operators will instruct you to perform when you call.
+If your power is still out after resetting the circuit breaker, contact our Service Division at 883-8301.
+On many occasions, checking your breaker is the very first task we’ll instruct you to perform when you call.

-In many cases, customers and the valuable information they provide are TID’s first line of defense in getting power restored.
-If your power goes out for more than a few minutes, safely follow these steps to help the District restore power to your home or business:
+In many cases, customers and the valuable information they provide are our first line of defense in getting power restored.
+If your power goes out for more than a few minutes, safely follow these steps to help us restore power to your home or business:

-- If you live in an apartment complex or mobile home park, please notify your property manager prior to calling TID.
-If the outage does not affect the entire complex, your property management maintenance person will contact TID if they need us to disconnect power for repairs.
+- If you live in an apartment complex or mobile home park, please notify your property manager prior to calling us.
+If the outage does not affect the entire complex, your property management maintenance person will contact us if they need us to disconnect power for repairs.

 - While you await power to be restored, try to turn off all lights, switches, and surge protectors to the off positions, with the exception of one light, so that you will avoid electrical overload but will know when power comes back on.